-Flood insurance is generally available in towns and cities that participate in the National Flood Insurance Program, or NFIP.
-If your town participates in the NFIP, you can purchase a flood insurance policy through a local insurance agent.
+Flood insurance is generally available in towns and cities that participate in the NFIP.
+If your town participates, you can purchase a flood insurance policy through a local insurance agent.

 How much flood insurance do you need?

 Ideally, you should purchase as much flood insurance coverage as you need to cover the cost of the structure and contents of your property.
-However, the maximum coverage with the NFIP is $250,000 for your home, and $100,000 for your personal property.
+As already noted, however, the maximum coverage with the NFIP is $250,000 for your home and $100,000 for your personal property.
 Private flood insurance, on the other hand, can have much higher limits.

 If you’re a homeowner or business owner, you should get structural and content coverage.

 If you own a condo or hold a business lease, you probably only need content coverage.
-Typically, homeowners associations will purchase flood insurance for its members.
-Although it doesn't hurt to check.
-You may also want structural coverage, but it depends on your specific arrangement.
+Typically, homeowners associations will purchase flood insurance for their members.
+But it doesn’t hurt to check.
+You may also want structural coverage, but that depends on your specific arrangement.

 As a residential or commercial renter, you only need content coverage.